areforge/.github/profile/README.md

 ## About AreForge

-**AreForge** is an AI-powered engineering platform focused on helping software teams build, review, and maintain better software.
+**AreForge** is an AI-powered engineering platform focused on helping software teams build, and maintain better software.

-We build tools that bring **AI into the software development lifecycle**, from code review and engineering workflows to intelligent developer agents.
+We build tools that bring **AI into the software development lifecycle**, from engineering workflows to intelligent developer agents.

 ### What we're building